Julian22222/PRACTICE/C_Sharp/Project1/README4.md

 ### Breakdown of the fetch options:

-- method: Specifies the type of request, like GET, POST, PUT, etc.
+- method: Specifies the type of request, like GET, POST, PUT, DELETE etc.
 - headers: Sets the request headers.
 For a JSON request, you typically set Content-Type: application/json.
 - body: The request payload.
 Here, we use JSON.stringify() to convert a JavaScript object to a JSON string.
 - then(response => response.json()): The response.json() method parses the JSON response from the server and returns it as a JavaScript object.